davep/textual-astview/README.md

 There's not a whole lot to it (right now anyway) so hopefully it'll be easy enough to follow.

+## Known issues

+- The Textual `Tree` widget can get a bit confused about where it's supposed to be drawing when labels get too wide, and/or trees get too deep.
+This is known and will receive attention soon (likely in the new year -- it's late December 2022 as of the time of noting this).

 ## TODO

 If you're seeing this that means I decided to release so folk can have a